-- Business forums providing sector-specific support and advice and offering clarity on what work is being done by the Council to support businesses in relation to anti-social behaviour." - "Stress reduction generally so social / community activities, social care support and engagement." - "More education whether at school, or advertisements on television, mobile units especially on estates, more noticeable police presence." - "I don't know where to report it, and what if any action the Council would take.
-I don't think is worth reporting as I don't think you would do anything about it." - "Westminster council in particular do not care (in some areas) and complaining just seem to fall on 'deaf ears.'" - "Early notification to neighbours and block that an investigation was going on"
+Business forums providing sector-specific support and advice and offering clarity on what work is being done by the Council to support businesses in relation to anti-social behaviour."

+"I don't know where to report it, and what if any action the Council would take.
+I don't think is worth reporting as I don't think you would do anything about it."

+"Westminster council in particular do not care (in some areas) and complaining just seem to fall on 'deaf ears."

+"Stress reduction generally so social / community activities, social care support and engagement."

+the ASB issues that are affecting their area.

+"More education whether at school, or advertisements on television, mobile units especially on estates, more noticeable police presence."
+"Early notification to neighbours and block that an investigation was going on"

-Individual If you witness ASB and can safely Individuals understand the local issues challenge it, do so; report it to the within their neighbourhoods and are relevant authorities to intervene (use provided the opportunity to collaborate the "How to Report ASB" guide on with agencies to resolve the ASB. page XX in this strategy) Familiarise yourself with the local engagement platforms, contributing information and ideas on how to resolve issues Engage with ASB questionnaires, attend local ASB forums and assist with requests for information, helping agencies evidence ASB and coordinate co-designed solutions
+Individuals understand the local issues within their neighbourhoods and are provided the opportunity to collaborate with agencies to resolve the ASB.

+- Familiarise yourself with the local engagement platforms, contributing information and ideas on how to resolve issues - Engage with ASB questionnaires, attend local ASB forums and assist with requests for information, helping agencies evidence ASB and coordinate co-designed solutions

-Community Communities are aware of the issues affecting their wider neighbourhoods and work together with agencies to address ASB.
-Share information with agencies (anonymously if preferred, using the reporting routes outlined in the Reporting ASB guide on page XX) to ensure agencies can work from the most comprehensive intelligence picture Join or establish community, residential and business forums to represent the local neighbourhood in consultation and engagement by agencies Professional Agencies engage local neighbourhoods in ASB focus areas to ensure that key concerns are identified, and solutions are co-designed, specific to the needs of the locality.
+Communities are aware of the issues affecting their wider neighbourhoods and work together with agencies to address ASB.

+- Share information with agencies

+(anonymously if preferred, using the reporting routes outlined in the Reporting ASB guide on p.46) to ensure agencies can work from the most comprehensive intelligence picture - Join or establish community, residential and business forums to represent the local neighbourhood in consultation and engagement by agencies

+Agencies engage local neighbourhoods in ASB focus areas to ensure that key concerns are identified, and solutions are codesigned, specific to the needs of the locality.

 Actions and successes are promoted; when appropriate and where the law allows, successful court sanctions are advertised.

-Utilise all methods of engagement inviting communities to co-design solutions when resolving issues, such as ASB questionnaires, door knocks and wider consultation with residential and amenity societies Promote local action plans in ASB focus areas, clarifying reporting routes and how the community can assist Advertise successful court sanctions where the law allows Society ASB is not accepted in any form within our society.
+- Utilise all methods of engagement inviting communities to co-design solutions when resolving issues, such as ASB questionnaires, door knocks and wider consultation with residential and amenity societies - Promote local action plans in ASB focus areas, clarifying reporting routes and how the community can assist - Advertise successful court sanctions where the law allows

+ASB is not accepted in any form within our society.
 Everyone is informed, working together to design and implement local solutions before they escalate.

-Established community platforms provide everyone with the opportunity to understand local issues and contribute to solutions Transparent and trusted information flows exist between agencies and local neighbourhoods; perpetrators understand they will be identified and held to account
+- Established community platforms provide everyone with the opportunity to understand local issues and contribute to solutions - Transparent and trusted information flows exist between agencies and local neighbourhoods; perpetrators understand they will be identified and held to account